Diomedes: Role as Athena's favored warrior

-A dispute with Achilles
+Posthomerica

+Penthesileia led a small army of Amazons to Troy for the last year of the Trojan War.
+Two of her warriors, named Alcibie and Derimacheia, were slain by Diomedes.
 Penthesileia killed many Achaeans in battle.
 She was, however, no match for Achilles, who killed her.
 When Achilles stripped Penthesileia of her armour, he saw that the woman was young and very beautiful, and seemingly falls madly in love with her.
 Achilles then regrets killing her.
 Thersites mocked Achilles for his behaviour, because the hero was mourning his enemy.
 Enraged, Achilles killed Thersites with a single blow to his face.

 Thersites was so quarrelsome and abusive in character that only his cousin, Diomedes, mourned for him.
 Diomedes wanted to avenge Thersites, but the other leaders persuaded the two mightiest Achaean warriors against fighting each other.
 Hearkening to prayers of comrades, the two heroes reconciled at last.
 According to Quintus Smyrnaeus, the Achaean leaders agreed to the boon of returning her body to the Trojans for her funeral pyre.
 According to some other sources, Diomedes angrily tossed Penthesileia's body into the river, so neither side could give her decent burial.

-Antilochus' funeral games

 Nestor's son was killed by Memnon, and Achilles held funeral games for Antilochus.
 Diomedes won the sprint.

-Achilles' funeral games

 After Achilles' death, the Achaeans piled him a mound and held magnificent games in his honor.
 According to Apollodorus, Diomedes won the footrace.
-Smyrnaeus says that the wrestling match between him and Ajax the Great came to a draw.
+Quintus of Smyrna says that the wrestling match between him and Ajax the Great came to a draw.

-Neoptolemus

 After the death of Achilles, it was prophesied that Troy could not be taken if Neoptolemus (Achilles's son) would not come and fight.
 According to Quintus Smyrnaeus, Odysseus and Diomedes came to Scyros to bring him to the war at Troy.
 According to the Epic Cycle, Odysseus and Phoenix did this.